 Seyðisfjörður, on the far east coast of Iceland, was a ghost town.
 A low fog had settled on the streets, whiting out the backdrop and limiting visibility to just the few houses around us.
 On a clear day, we might have seen tall, snowy mountains, a still blue fjord, and a community of coloured wooden … More Where to visit puffins in Iceland

 Iceland is kind of a circle shape – and if you imagine it is a giant clock – we were driving somewhere around the 5 o’clock point.
 We were just a grain of sand sandwiched between two giants, the Atlantic sea and Vatnajökull, Europe’s largest glacier.

 I stood in the middle of the highway, and watched it disappear into the distance.
 There were no cars.
-All around us was a lunar landscape of black volcanic soil, endless plains which stretched from mountain to sea.
+All around us was a lunar landscape of black volcanic soil, and endless rocky plains which stretched from mountain to sea.
 Beyond, something brilliant and white was pouring down the mountainside.
 A spectacular glacier.

 I awoke, my mind frazzled, body aching and stiff.
 Our first night camping in Iceland had not been a comfortable one.
 The night was only about four hours long, and the sun barely dipped below the horizon before resuming its ascent.